-- On your Services page: If you are creating a new service for your integration, click +Add New Service.
+On your Services page: If you are creating a new service for your integration, click + New Service.
 It is recommended that you create a service specifically for AWS Personal Health Dashboard notifications.

 If you are creating a new service for your integration, in General Settings, enter a Name for your new service.
 Then, in Incident Settings, specify the Escalation Policy, Notification Urgency, and Incident Behavior for your new service.

 - Make sure HTTPS is the selected Protocol.
-Paste your Integration URL from step 5 (above) into the Endpoint field and click Create Subscription.
+Paste your Integration URL from step 5 (above) into the Endpoint field, ensure that the Enable raw message delivery checkbox is unchecked and click Create Subscription.

 - Your subscription should be automatically confirmed.
 Click the refresh icon to make sure the Subscription ID is not PendingConfirmation.